leifliddy/macbook12-audio-driver/README.md

 sudo chmod +x /usr/bin/pulseaudio pulseaudio --start  # as normal user
 ```
-Note: might be easier to just reboot  python create
+Note: might be easier to just reboot

 **Use provided support scripts to switch between the speaker and headphone driver**